 You can override the default for a specific job by going to Job Properties > Color > Output profile.
 Instead of Use job defined settings, select a profile from the list.
-You can also set a specific output profile as the default by accessing Set defaults from the Server menu in Job Properties.
+You can also set a specific output profile as the default by accessing Set defaults from the Server menu in Command WorkStation.

 Note: The default output profile displayed in the Color tab of the Default Settings window is that set by the Fiery server.
-The note displayed there ("Use job defined settings" is always the default profile selection.) refers to the Output Profile menu in Job Properties.
+The note displayed there ("Use job defined settings" is always the default profile selection.) refers to the Output profile menu in the Job Properties window.